Historic Mount Pleasant schoolhouse moved to new location in Snowden community

 MOUNT PLEASANT, S.C.
 (WCSC) - A slow but steady process to relocate a historic schoolhouse in Mount Pleasant to a new location a mile away is complete.

-It took approximately two-and-a-half hours to transport the Long Point Road School House, one of the last remaining Jim Crow buildings in South Carolina and the last African American school east of the Cooper, to its permanent home on Snowden Road.
+It took approximately two-and-a-half hours to transport the Long Point Road School House, a segregated school house during the Jim Crow Era and the last African American school east of the Cooper, to its permanent home on Snowden Road.

 A developer brought the property the school currently sits on but said it would allow the Snowden Community time to move the building to preserve it.